The-Marcy-Lab-School/DOM_Events_Labs/short-response.md

         console.log("Logging...")
       })
       ```
+You can remove stopPropagation since having it doesn't really effect the parent elements

 7. When developing web applications, what are some examples of events that a user might initiate?
 Describe at least five.

+click, exit, back, key pressing, refresh

 8. Given the following HTML file, describe what would happen when a user clicks the "Alert" button?
 What change would you need to make to make our "handleClick" function fire?